 “The celestial tug-of-war would fade and they would find themselves pulled into many other stars along the way, but they would be forever entwined, influenced by each other’s force.
 This dance would last, in some way, forever.”

-It was at these moments of vulnerability I felt the most connected to Frankie’s story.
+It was during these moments of vulnerability I felt the most connected to Frankie’s story.
 Lobb has a talent for creating structure and distinction out of the broken whispers of doubt: whispers, I am sure, many of his readers have heard before.
 However, the balance between this finesse and the more casual tone of the novel don’t always work in harmony, and their frequent juxtaposition often lifted me out of Lobb’s story and left me scanning the pages, impatient to get back to Frankie’s adventure.

 At over 400 pages and a hefty 45 chapters, I felt Frankie’s story could have been curated to keep the strongest, sincerest moments of Lobb’s writing.
-I am left wishing The Third Step offered a more refined and unified theme because it’s disjointed editing left Lobb’s message camouflaged by inconsistency, the message of struggle unfocused.
+I’m left wishing The Third Step offered a more refined and unified theme because it’s disjointed editing left Lobb’s message camouflaged by inconsistency, the message of struggle unfocused.

-You should read this book if: you have ever struggled with faith, searched for hope in a time of despair, experienced the cold hand of doubt across an aching soul, or loved someone, anyone, who has struggled with addiction, depression, or their inner demons.
+You should read this book if: you have ever struggled with faith, searched for hope in a time of despair, experienced the cold hand of doubt snaking across an aching soul, or loved someone, anyone, who has struggled with addiction, depression, or their inner demons.
 While I remain frustrated at the excess that obscures Lobb’s best writing and powerful message, The Third Step – named after what is often the hardest step in recovery – is still a difficult but important novel that offers an uncensored glimpse into the truth behind doubt and the power of hope.